Shopify/shopify-api-js/docs/usage/customsessions.md

 | `loadCallback`   | `string`           | `Promise<SessionInterface \| Record<string, unknown> \| undefined> ` | Takes in the id of the `Session` to load (as a `string`) and returns either an instance of a `Session`, an object to be used to instantiate a `Session`, or `undefined` if no record is found for the specified id. |
 | `deleteCallback` | `string`           | `Promise<boolean>`                                                   | Takes in the id of the `Session` to load (as a `string`) and returns a `boolean` (`true` if deleted successfully).                                                                                                  |

-There are two optional callbacks methods that also be passed in during initialization.
+There are two optional callbacks methods that can also be passed in during initialization.
 They're not used internally in the library but can be useful to have in your app if you call `shopify.config.sessionStorage.deleteSessions` or `findSessionsByShop`.

 | Optional Method              | Arg type   | Return type                    | Notes                                                                                                                                  |
 | ---------------------------- | ---------- | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------- |